-A guitar setup completed properly just feels great!
+A guitar setup: guitars setup properly just feel great!

-First, A guitar setup: Acoustic and Electric guitars and basses are immeasurably improved when set up correctly.
+Acoustic and Electric guitars and basses are immeasurably improved when set up correctly.
 An acoustic guitar setup has specific differences as compared to an electric guitar setup.
-For example, even a very slight change can have a significant impact on the play-ability of an electric but not so much on an acoustic guitar.
+For example, even a very slight change can have a significant impact on the playability of an electric but not so much on an acoustic guitar.
 Online forums are filled with unskilled people offering faulty advice that can lead to more harm than good.
 Be aware.

 Well….It’s not unusual to buy a new guitar that is impossible to play.
 It happens all the time.
 Why?
 Simply because guitars like “fast food” are mass produced to make money.
 They are not produced to make guitarists happy.
+New guitars at music stores are pulled out of the box, hung on the walls without any attention to action, feel, comfort or care.
 That is where a great guitar tech or local custom guitar shop comes in handy.
-That’s our job.
+It’s our job.

 We’ll make you happy!
-We work for musicians.
+We’re musicians and we work for musicians.
 We set up your guitar perfectly, so that playing and tuning is a pleasure.
 A very professional guitar setup requires specialized tools, knowledge, experience and a good understanding of the parts of a guitar.
 It also takes into consideration the specific player that will be performing with it.
+It’s about you.

 A Guitar Setup-Neck

 Your neck setup must feel comfortable and consistent all the way up the neck for you to get comfortable with your best playing.
 You absolutely need to be pleased, surprised and very comfortable with the feel, action and performance of your instrument setup.
 Are you thrilled with it?
 You should be.
 Find out what you’re missing and go get a great setup for your guitar to match your style,playing comfort and level of expertise.

 How We Set Up a Guitar at Haywire Custom Guitars